Amos47/2400/Chapter 2.md

 **Liquid**: flowing freely like water.
 Having the properties of a liquid: being neither solid nor gaseous.
 Smooth and unconstrained in movement

 The article offers: “We have been brought up to believe that there is a total distinction, a wall of separation between digital and analog: The world is smooth and continuous; analog whereas computers are operating on discrete, black & white separate units; they are digital.
 And the twain shall never meet.

 “Well you know, it just ain't so.
 Imagine a couple of small grains of sand.
 Digital, separate, discrete.
 Now add a couple more.
 And a couple more.
 Millions more.
 Billions.
 And you have a beach.
-An analog, a smooth continuous environment.
+An analog, a smooth continuous environment. [sic]

-Everyday home and office computers, with capacities to manipulate literally billions of bits literally billions of times a second […] have gone the way of the grains of sand and are definitively not just digital anymore.
+“Everyday home and office computers, with capacities to manipulate literally billions of bits literally billions of times a second […] have gone the way of the grains of sand and are definitively not just digital anymore.
 And they have the potential to become more than analog.
 They have the potential to become, and make us, liquid.”

 So the question for us is: At what point does digital become analog?
 At what point (threshold) does it matter to us?
 At what point can we detect?
 What resolution is important for us?
 This is akin to decimal place precision.
 How many decimals is it necessary to report in a table before the additional number becomes meaningless?
+Think about this.
+Especially the Accountants and Finance people among you.
+How may decimal places, how much precision, is necessary?
+When is it _good enough_?

 This introduces the notion of  Just-noticeable Difference or JND.
 And of course a just-noticeable difference is context dependent (isn’t everything?).
 The message, however, is that at some point in the digitisation of analog phenomena, the distinction disappears and we can’t tell the difference.